 Our wholly-owned subsidiary, DWM Petroleum AG, owns 25% of the issued shares of South Petroleum Company (SPC), a Kyrgyz company incorporated in 2004.
 Pursuant to a farm in agreement dated October 4, 2006 and a majority shareholder agreement dated November 13, 2006 Santos Limited owns 70% of South Petroleum Company and Kyrgyz government entity, Kyrgyzneftegaz, owns the remaining five percent.
 South Petroleum Company originally owned five exploration licenses covering a total area of approximately 569,578 acres (or 2,305 km2).
-From the original five licenses, the remaining one license, which borders Manas Tajik licenses and is part of the same exploration play, expired on May 12, 2013 and we have applied for an extension.
-The renewal of the Tuzluk license was submitted in March 2013 and we are currently waiting for an answer.
-In case the extension is not obtained, the investment in associate in the amount of USD 238,304 will be written off.
+From the original five licenses, the remaining one license, which borders Manas Tajik licenses and is part of the same exploration play, expired on May 12, 2013.
+We had applied for an extension, but the extension was offered after expiry and declined by SPC.
+On July 12, 2013 the board of directors took the decision to exit Kyrgyzstan.
+The investment in associate in the amount of USD 238,304 has been written off

-Investments in associate (14.4% equity investment in Petromanas Energy Inc.)
+Investments in associate (7.2% equity investment in Petromanas Energy Inc.)

-DWM Petroleum owns approximately 14.4% of the issued common shares of Petromanas Energy Inc. (TSXV: PMI).
+After the sale of 50 million Petromanas shares, DWM Petroleum owns approximately 7.2% of the issued common shares of Petromanas Energy Inc. (TSXV: PMI).
 DWM Petroleum acquired its equity interest in Petromanas Energy in exchange for all of the issued shares of Petromanas Albania GmbH (formerly known as Manas Adriatic GmbH) in a transaction that closed on February 24, 2010.
 On May 16, 2012 Petromanas successfully completed a farm out agreement with a wholly owned subsidiary of Royal Dutch Shell for Blocks 2 & 3 onshore Albania.
-The company drilled Shpirag-2 which reached TD of 5,500 and will be tested in the near future.
+The company drilled Shpirag-2 which reached TD of 5,553.
 On June 24, 2013 Petromanas Energy entered into an amended farm out agreement.
 Pursuant to this agreement Shell will acquire a further 25% participating interest in the Blocks.
 Petromanas remains the operator of the Blocks and the Joint Operating Agreement between the parties remains in force and unchanged.
+On August 20, 2013 the company spud the second wildcat well Molisht-1 on Block 3.
+On November 5, 2013 Petromanas Energy announced test results from its Shpirag-2 well in Block 2-3, onshore south-central Albania.
+Following acid stimulation, the Shpirag-2 well flowed at 800 to 1,300 bbl/d of 35 to 37 degree API oil and 2 to 5 mmcf/d of gas at wellhead pressures ranging from 1,700 to over 3,000psi during an extended, three-day test.
+Lower than expected levels of hydrogen sulphide were observed (5,000 ppm) and, following the initial test, there was 0% water cut.
+Shpirag-2 was drilled to a total depth of 5,553 m, and tested 400 m of the target carbonate reservoir.
+Based on the well and the previously drilled Shpirag-1 well, Petromanas and Shell believe they have identified in excess of 800 m of oil column in fractured carbonate reservoirs